Choose Your Own Adventure

 Treasure Hunter

 A mash-up of the old and new, there are hidden gems tucked on every street corner and alley in Old Town Central.
-If your teams are on the hunt for Chinese antiques, 21.
-Upper Lascar Row is bursting with everything from jade gems and Buddha statues to classic Bruce Lee posters.
-Another hotspot is 22.
-Select 18 (14 Tung Street, Sheung Wan, Central, +852 2858 8803), a treasure trove of vintage goods like old Polaroid cameras and vinyl records.
-23. Bang Bang 70s (16 Aberdeen Street, Central, +852 6461 7448), as the name suggests, offers groovy clothing and memorabilia from the 70s.
-Go back in time with the old-school crockery found at 24.
-Chu Wing Kee (24 Possession Street, Sheung Wan, +852 2545 8751), or visit 25.
+If you’re just looking for a lovely stroll throughout the neighbourhood, follow the Hong Kong Heritage Walk throughout Central and Sheung Wan.
+During your explorations, don’t hesitate to stop by film photography shop 30.
+Image Playground, one of Hong Kong’s last true film sanctuaries, to browse through their cameras or for their workshops.
+If your teams are on the hunt for Chinese antiques, make a stop at the 31.
+Upper Lascar Row where the street is bursting with everything from jade gems and Buddha statues to classic Bruce Lee posters.
+Other hotspots include 32.
+Select 18 (14 Tung Street, Sheung Wan, Central, +852 2858 8803), a treasure trove of vintage goods like old Polaroid cameras and vinyl records, and 33. 幸福玩具店 (12 Tung St, Sheung Wan), a colourful shop preserving Hong Kong’s legacy as the world’s toy manufacturing capital of the 1960s to 80s.
+34. Bang Bang 70s (16 Aberdeen Street, Central, +852 6461 7448), as the name suggests, offers groovy clothing and memorabilia from the 70s.
+Go back in time with the old-school crockery found at 35.
+Chu Wing Kee (24 Possession Street, Sheung Wan, +852 2545 8751), or visit 36.
 G.O.D (6 D’Aguilar Street, Central +852 2890 5555) store at D’Aguilar Street for Hong Kong-themed souvenirs to take home.

 Fashionista